Mabuhay and welcome to my website!

 educator. migrant. advocate.

-I graduated in 1992 with an AB-BSE in English degree, English Language Track (ELT), from the Philippine Normal University.
+I graduated in 1992 with a degree in AB-BSE in English, English Language Track (ELT), from the Philippine Normal University.
 It is an American-founded public research university, the first institution of higher learning in the country, that is now funded and operated as the National Center for Teacher Education in the country.
 I also obtained a Certificate in Speech and Drama from my Alma Mater.